 A 2015 book by Samuel G. Freedman, Dying Words: The AIDS Reporting of Jeff Schmalz and How It Transformed The New York Times, documents Schmalz’ profound effect on American print media.
 In a personal interview, Freedman, a professor at Columbia University and the “On Religion” columnist for The Times, discussed the atmosphere at the paper before Schmalz’ arrival.

-Issue Categories Archives: History
+Article Categories Archives: History

 Carl’s models for the Manifesto were Marx’s Communist Manifesto and the SDS Port Huron Statement.
 Consequently, it was written in the style of a left-wing screed.

 The debate over Lincoln’s sexuality provoked sharp reactions among academics.
 As far as I know, most of the writers in question haven’t revisited their assessments.
 Strozier now proves an exception with a new book: Your Friend Forever, A. Lincoln: The Enduring Friendship of Abraham Lincoln and Joshua Speed.

 Part One begins with an essay by John D’Emilio, one of the most distinguished scholars of LGBT history in America.